tutek1/DTLabs/03_Platformer2D/lab03.md

 ![](img/spritesheet.png)

 This is an example of a sprite sheet from our game.
 The first tile is the **wall tile**.
-Next to it there is a **platform tile**.
+Next to it, there is a **platform tile**.
 Then there are 4 sprites with the electric cable animation and one sprite for a jump pad.
 The second line features the test player character from the 3D game.

 > aside positive
 > Sprite sheets are also ideal for frame-by-frame animations.